githubrsys/startingWithTYPO3/README.md

 * This is what you need as bookmark for TYPOSCRIPT in any case
    * http://docs.typo3.org/typo3cms/TyposcriptSyntaxReference/singlehtml/

-* If you are interested in programming, go with extbase + FLUID
+* **If you are interested in programming**, go with extbase + FLUID
    * [Reserved-folders](http://docs.typo3.org/typo3cms/CoreApiReference/ExtensionArchitecture/FilesAndLocations/Index.html#extension-reserved-folders) is a good start *before* reading the [extbase book](http://docs.typo3.org/typo3cms/ExtbaseFluidBook/singlehtml/).
 Then you are good advised to build a providerextension and try to adopt working scenarios from existing extbase extensions.
 That's the fastest way to dig into it extbase.
    * **TYPO3 Extbase Reference** shows you the mandatory stuff http://docs.typo3.org/typo3cms/ExtbaseFluidBook/b-ExtbaseReference/Index.html
    * Also mentionworth http://vosp.info/index.php/Typo3_Extensions_entwickeln
+    * **Extbase: Query and Repository Overview / Cheatsheet**  http://lbrmedia.net/codebase/Eintrag/extbase-query-methods/

 ### Templating

 There a a lot of different templating methods and systems in TYPO3.
 I won't go into details here.
 These days FLUID is the recommended way.
 It´s extremely powerful and gives you great flexibility.
 Forget what you ever heard.
 If someone sais "fluid is odd" - this person has no idea of it´s capabilities and what benefits it is giving to you.